 Brushy Creek Regional Trail

-A 6.9-mile trail.
-Partial shade (63% coverage); water access along most of the route.
+A flat 6.9-mile network.
+Partial shade (63% coverage); water access along most of the route; best in the morning or evening during summer.

 ShadeSome shade